How to Index Java Documents with GroupDocs.Search – Efficient Search

 Creating and Indexing Documents

-Overview: Learn how to create an index in a specified folder and add documents from streams, streamlining the indexing process.
+Overview: Learn how to create an index in a specified folder and add documents from streams, streamlining the create search index process.

 Step 1: Create an Index